jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     ```js
     const onSubmit = (e) => {

-    // Prevent the default form behavior
-    // so the page doesn't reload.
+    // Prevent the default form behavior so the page doesn't reload.
     e.preventDefault();

+    //create errors array
     const errors = validate();

     // If we have validation errors...